Learn more about out staff!

 — Hip-Hop Instructor

 Meet our staff!
 Here at the International Academy of Dance (IAD) we host some of the best instructors in the area.
 We hope this page helped you meet our staff, so you’re excited to see them on the dance floor!
 If you want to sign up for classes, click here.
-If you’d like additional information on class offerings, click here and go to the Class Descriptions document center-page, where each class is outlined by the IAD staff themselves.
+If you’d like additional information on class offerings, click here.
+Go to the Class Descriptions document center-page, where each class is outlined by the IAD staff themselves.